mebrunet/softap-setup-page/README.md

 ## Description

-This repository gives you the tools to *build* a SoftAP page for the Photon (i.e. a page served by the Photon capable of connecting it to the WiFi).
-It shares the build tools I put together, in hopes that others will improve what I've done.
+This repository gives you the tools to *build* a SoftAP page for the Photon (i.e. setup up the wifi with only a browser, no app required).
+It shares the build tools I put together in hopes that others will improve what I've done.
 Which shouldn't be hard... they are very simple.

 The basic idea is to edit the style and wording of the html / js, then either: